Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Acknowledgments

-{ \bf Acknowledgments:}
+\section{Acknowledgments}

-We are grateful to Sukanta Bose for the discussion and enhancing the content of the letter.
-A.~Q. is thankful to DST for supporting financially in the form of INSPIRE fellowship with number No./DST/INSPIRE-Fellowship/2016/IF160131, and the IUCAA, Pune for providing nice hospitality during this work.
+We are grateful to Sukanta Bose for the discussion and enhancing the content of the paper.
+A.~Q. is thankful to the IUCAA, Pune for providing nice hospitality during this work.
+A.~Q. would like to thank S. K. Patra, Shakeb Ahmad, and Grigorios Panotopoulos for the nice discussion.
 The research of B. K. is supported by DST, India under a SERB CRG Grant with No. CRG/2021/000101.